Ask the Hunger Center

 Has hunger decreased since the worst days of the recession?

 The national "food insecurity" rate rose significantly in 2008 with the onset of the recession and it has not improved since then.
+Take the Household Food Security Survey to learn more.
 The rate of food insecurity in our area also remains unacceptably high, affecting more than one in six North Texans.
 Visit Feeding America's Map the Meal Gap to learn more.

 Where is hunger concentrated in our area?
 Is it mainly in the poorest neighborhoods?